grisuno/strass_strassen/paper/algorithmic_invariance.md

 2. **Early κ predicts outcome:** The prospective prediction experiment achieved only 58.3% accuracy, which is at chance level.
 Measuring κ at any epoch does not enable prediction of final outcomes.

 3. **Batch size explained by κ:** The batch size effect is real (F=15.34, p<0.0001) but unexplained.
-My gradient covariance hypothesis is post-hoc correlation, not validated mechanism.
+My gradient covariance hypothesis is post-hoc correlation, not a validated mechanism.

 4. **Trajectory geometry critical:** While trajectories clearly differ, I have not demonstrated that geometry is the causal factor distinguishing success from failure.